 Employer of Record (EOR) Portugal

-As the leading Employer of Record (EOR) Portugal, Mercans serves as the official employer for workers in the country, acting as a Global Professional Employer Organization (Global PEO).
-Our comprehensive role involves overseeing various employment aspects, ensuring strict adherence to local labor laws and regulations.
+An Employer of Record is the legal employer of a worker in Portugal.
+This role, often referred to as a Global Professional Employer Organization (Global PEO), Our comprehensive role involves overseeing various employment aspects, ensuring strict adherence to local labor laws and regulations.
 The EOR responsibilities include managing key functions such as payroll, taxes, legally mandated benefits, and the creation of employment contracts.

 The Employer of Record (EOR) Portugal is tasked with: